OpenAgentsInc/v2/docs/systems/panes.md

 - Pane state is managed using Zustand, with the store defined in `store/pane.ts`.
 - The initial state includes a default Chats pane.

+## Components

+- **Chat**: Renders an individual chat thread.
+- **ChatsPane**: Renders the list of all chat threads.
+- **UserStatus**: Displays user information and settings.

 ## Recent Changes

-- Added support for the Chats pane in the `PaneManager` component.
+- Added support for the ChatsPane component in the `PaneManager`.
 - Ensured proper initialization of the Chats pane in the pane store.
-- Updated the `PaneManager` to render the Chats component when the pane type is 'chats'.
+- Updated the `PaneManager` to render the ChatsPane component when the pane type is 'chats'.

 ## Usage